No Gods No Masters: Background and recording

 Recording work began in earnest from September until March 2020, when COVID-19 restrictions impacted after the final week of recording.
 Various bass guitar parts were recorded by Eric Avery, Justin Meldal-Johnsen and Daniel Shulman, all of whom had recorded on previous Garbage albums.
 Finishing touches were applied via digital collaboration; the album was mixed throughout July 2020.
 Final delivery of the album took place in September 2020.
 No Gods No Masters is self-produced by Garbage, in collaboration with their long-time studio engineer and mixer Billy Bush.
 The album was mastered by Heba Kadry.

-On March 30, 2021, Garbage announced the deluxe edition of the album would include a second disc featuring "No Horses" and other seven tracks, including collaborations with Screaming Females, Brian Aubert, Brody Dalle and punk band X, previously released from 2013 to 2018 on Record Store Day.
+On March 30, 2021, Garbage announced the deluxe edition of the album would include a second disc featuring "No Horses" and other seven tracks, including collaborations with Screaming Females, Brian Aubert, Brody Dalle and John Doe and Exene Cervenka of X, previously released from 2013 to 2018 on Record Store Day.
 The bonus tracks on the deluxe edition were remastered by Heba Kadry, except "No Horses", "Starman" and "Destroying Angels" mastered by Joe Laporta, and "On Fire" and "Time Will Destroy Everything" mastered by Emily Lazar.

-Two outtakes from the album sessions, "Blue Betty" and "Adam and Eve", will be released on April 22, 2023, on the Record Store Day vinyl exclusive Witness to Your Love EP.
+Two outtakes from the album sessions, "Blue Betty" and "Adam and Eve", were released on April 22, 2023, on the Record Store Day vinyl exclusive Witness to Your Love EP.

 The album's title and its title track are named after the anarchist slogan "no gods, no masters" as a reaction to the frustration Manson felt having no power to speak up against "Trump's racism" and how "organized religion is responsible for [...] allowing other seats of power to get away with stomping on the rights of other human beings."
 The cover of the album is a photograph taken in the Dean Cemetery, in Edinburgh, Scotland by Manson herself.
 Manson took a photograph of the statue of two sister angels and sent it to the band's graphic artist Ryan Corey, who edited one of the two angels out.